cloudmesh/technologies/chapters/preface/format.md

 8. An entry will be rejected if it does not have at least one citation.
 9. An entry will be rejected if it uses urls in the text instead of citations.
+10. A technology shoudl start with a sentence such as *This TECHNOLOGYNAME is ...* or similar.
+It must not start with a comment what bigdata is, or why bigdata is important.
+This can be looked up in our handbook instead.
+11. use spell and grammar checker
+12: You must eat least include the link to the main web page of the technology.
+13. If a technology is retired please notify us and include the word *retired* in the keywords.

 Once you have updated your technology, do not forget to put a `:smiley:` emoji in your title of the